derekeiri/SMART_Imaging/README.md

 # SMART_Imaging

-Batch files that automates imaging and capaturing SMART information.
+Batch files that automates imaging and capturing SMART information.

 ## Description

 A small project to replicate a feature observed on the Atola Forensic Imager that compares SMART information before and after the imaging process.
 These batch files automate the following:
-* Uses examiner specified details
+* Use examiner specified details
-* Capture the SMART information before imaging
+* Capture the SMART information and output results to a text file before imaging
 * Initiate the imaging process
-* Capture the SMART information again
+* Capture the SMART information and output results to a text file, again
-* Compare the SMART information outputs, then saves an HTML report.
+* Compare the SMART information output, then save an HTML report.

+Commands are based on [smartmontools wiki for USB devices](https://www.smartmontools.org/wiki/USB).
+* ASMedia ASM2362
+* JMicron JMS583
+* Realtek RTL9210/1
+* various via SAT ATA pass-through 12

 ## Getting Started